slz4025/mini-suite/README.md

 ## Setup

+1. Install numpy (1.26.4) and pandas (2.2.2) locally.
+These are dependencies of the spreadsheet editor.
 1. Prepare the environment: `$ bash setup.sh`.
 1. Find the path of the repository: `$ pwd`.
 1. Export the path: `$ export MINISUITE_PATH=<path>`.